krzentner/language-world/data/text-davinci-003-old/chain_py_md/pick-place-wall-0.py.md

-Then add the following code:
+Then, the code to control the robot should be written:

 ```
+# pick-place-wall: pick up the puck and hold it at the target location with a short wall in the way
+# def pick_place_wall(robot):
     # Steps:
-    #  1. Put gripper above puck
+    #  1. Put gripper above puck, slightly behind wall
     #  2. Drop gripper around puck
     #  3. Close gripper around puck
-    #  4. Move puck to goal with wall in the way
+    #  4. Move poked past wall to goal
-    # First, put the gripper roughly above puck, so that we don't bump it while
+    # First, put the gripper slightly above the puck, just behind the wall.
-    # trying to grab it.
-    if check("the robot's gripper is not above the puck"):
+    if check("the robot's gripper is not behind the wall and not above the puck"):
-        robot.place("gripper above puck")
+        robot.put("gripper above puck and slightly behind wall")
     # If the gripper isn't around the puck, put it around the puck.
     if check("the robot's gripper is not around puck and the robot's gripper is open"):
         robot.drop("gripper around puck")